sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

 - Refactor our API calls to use [React hooks](https://reactjs.org/docs/hooks-intro.html)
 - Missing documentation for our newest microservice

-Once there is agreement in the team, reflecting these points in stories helps building the technical vision of the team.
+Once there is an agreement in the team, reflecting these points in stories helps build the team's technical vision.
 These stories will (hopefully) happen soon, and increase the quality of the system.
-That in turn means that the visible part of the iceberg will have an easier time floating, which will lead to more fancy features for our happy stakeholders.
+That, in turn, means that the iceberg's visible part will have an easier time floating, which will lead to more fancy features for our happy stakeholders.

 ### Monitor the amount of technical stories in your backlog!

-The number of technical stories is a good [fitness function](https://www.thoughtworks.com/radar/techniques/architectural-fitness-function).
+The number of technical stories is a useful [fitness function](https://www.thoughtworks.com/radar/techniques/architectural-fitness-function).
 If that number only grows and grows, this whole process is not working well.
 If anything, it can even discourage further attempts to improve the situation.

 ## The tenets of a good technical story